walterdejong/synctool/doc/chapter3.md

 the `.post` script, so that you can have one group of nodes perform different actions than another.

+The `.post` script is run with `sh -c`.
+Note that `/bin/sh` is often not the same as `bash`, so some clever shell scripting tricks may not work.
+However, you can fix this by including `#! /bin/bash` in the top of the `.post` script.

+In the environment you will find two variables that might be useful:
+* `SYNCTOOL_NODE` is set to the node that we're running on
+* `SYNCTOOL_ROOT` is set to the directory where synctool lives.
+So `$SYNCTOOL_ROOT/bin/` is the bindir and the repository is under `$SYNCTOOL_ROOT/var/overlay/`.

 3.3 Other useful options
 ------------------------